thrishank/todo-app/Readme.md

 A simple todo app built using the MERN stack. \
 Any User can add todo.\
-Any User can see the todo\
+Any User can see the todo. \